 Health Insurance is another obvious cover for people who don’t want to wait on public waiting lists for treatment, or who want to have testing facilities available to them at a moment’s notice.
 This insurance can cover testing, treatments, surgeries and ongoing nursing or private hospital costs, and can be the difference between being able to access treatments that may work where others won’t.
 The cost of some cancer treatments, for example, can exceed $300 per day.
 If you have an insurer behind you who is willing to meet those costs, life can seem a lot less stressful.

 Cover available after diagnosis

 It may be hard or impossible to get some of these covers if you’re right in the middle of treatment for cancer.
-However if you’re in remission, or if you have a family history like I do, you may be able to get cover.
+However, if you’re in remission, or if you have a family history as I do, you may be able to get cover.

 Sometimes cover can be offered with exclusions (meaning they’ll cover you, but not for everything in their policy), or loadings (meaning they’ll cover you but you have to pay higher-than-standard rates).

 Most things to do with testing and treatment were publicly funded for Dad, which was great, so the biggest financial cost my parents faced was a drop in income with Dad not being able to work the family business.
 Luckily they had some savings and the pension which still came in regularly, but I dread to think what would have happened if it had come at a time when Mum was raising us and we were all so dependant on Dad for income.

 Rehab can be a huge part of an insurer’s cost for their clients.
 Most insurers support rehabilitation heavily and will go to extraordinary lengths to get people back to their normal routine, including training people in new careers if their illness has meant they can’t continue in their current occupations.

 There are also things like Post-Operative and Post-Hospital Care, and allowances that pay for someone to stay with you in the hospital if need be.